-SCM\FFMPEG\ARGS: The arguments to pass to ffmpeg.
+SCM_FFMPEG_ARGS: The arguments to pass to ffmpeg.
 Default value: none.
 The -i and -t (for looping movies) will always be added automatically.

-SCM\GEOMODSBYORDER: The geometry slider will always move the last group of atoms.
-Default value: none (the smallest group will move).
+SCM_GEOMODSBYSIZE: The geometry slider will always move the smallest group of atoms.
+Default value: none (the last selected atoms will move).

-SCM\GUIRC: Location of the preferences file.
-Default value: \$HOME/.scm\guirc.
+SCM_GUIRC: Location of the preferences file.
+Default value: \$HOME/.scm_guirc.

-SCM\GUIPREFSDIR: Location of the preferences directory.
-Default value: \$HOME/.scm\gui.
+SCM_GUIPREFSDIR: Location of the preferences directory.
+Default value: \$HOME/.scm_gui.

-SCM\SCMJOBD\RESTART: Force a restart of the scmjobd job monitors every this many milliseconds.
+SCM_SCMJOBD_RESTART: Force a restart of the scmjobd job monitors every this many milliseconds.
 Not set by default (600000 which is every 10 minutes).

-SCM\KFBROWSER\EXPERT: Define it to make the expert mode in the KFbrowser the default.
+SCM_KFBROWSER_EXPERT: Define it to make the expert mode in the KFbrowser the default.
 The non-expert mode will be the default mode.

-SCM\LOG: Set to the full path of a file to log some stuff the GUI does (mainly invocation of other modules/programs).
+SCM_LOG: Set to the full path of a file to log some stuff the GUI does (mainly invocation of other modules/programs).
 Not set by default.